DogeDark/dioxus-template/Workspace/README.md

 dx serve
 ```

+{% if is_mobile -%}
-Mobile platforms are shared in a single crate and requires usage of the `--platform` flag:
+Mobile platforms are shared in a single crate.
+To serve mobile, you need to explicitly set your target device, `android` or `ios`:
 ```bash
 dx serve --platform android
 ```
+{%- endif %}